 The Daily Wire’s unique political positions have helped it on social media.
 It has nearly 700,000 Facebook followers and content is shared there regularly.
 Daily Wire also clearly has a very strong SEO strategy, because it ranks for nearly a quarter of a million keywords.
 Many of its keywords are related to political pundits, which probably don’t have as much competition.

 The Daily Signal is a media outlet for the right-wing Heritage Foundation.
 It follows a very diverse set of topics that right-wingers can appreciate.
 Since the Heritage Foundation conducts its own research, the Daily Signal is a source of fresh content that you won’t find anywhere else.

 The site doesn’t publish nearly as frequently as most other sites.
-It only has six new articles a week.
+It only has six new articles a week, but their United States and English speaking audiences are always looking for more.
 However, it has a very strong presence on Facebook, with almost 700,000 followers, because its articles are longer and filled with insightful content.

 The Economic Collapse Blog was founded in 2009 by Mike Snyder, a former lawyer and Tea Party supporter.
 The website covers content talking about the inevitable downfall of the American economy.
 Snyder takes a very isolationist stance, rather than the free trade attitudes of contemporary libertarians such as Shapiro.

 His blog has gained a strong base of US loyal readers that range from conspiracy theorists to paleoconservatives.